AvayaExperiencePlatform/omni-sdk-android/sample-app-messaging/README.md

 ```
 Replace {path} with the absolute path to the .aar files.

+## Required Configurations

-## Include Additional Dependencies:
+### Include Additional Dependencies:

-Integrate the following dependencies in app:
+Integrate the following dependencies in app which will be utilized by sdks:
 Groovy
 ```groovy
 dependencies {